OZ Racing Wheels Australia

 Why do we spend too much on tyres?

-First consideration: Understanding tyre ratings
+Technical stuff: Understanding tyre ratings

 All brands and types of tyre must undergo tests to determine key performance factors such as treadwear, durability, traction, resistance to temperature, and so forth.
 These are important metrics, but if you research a little further you’ll find almost all tyres sold in Australia are perfectly safe for road use.
 We can use this to our advantage.